 31%

-The music in the game has received mixed reviews, with some players finding it monotonous and lacking in excitement, particularly during action moments.
-While a few appreciated the main menu track and described the soundtrack as good, many criticized it for being repetitive and not effectively supporting the game's narrative.
-Overall, the music seems to detract from the experience rather than enhance it.
+The music in the game has received mixed reviews, with some players finding it monotonous and lacking excitement, particularly during action moments where silence is noted.
+While the main menu track is appreciated, the overall soundtrack is criticized for being repetitive and not effectively supporting the game's narrative.
+Despite these criticisms, some players enjoyed the music and sound effects, highlighting the game's graphics and voiceovers as positive aspects.

 “I also loved the music, especially the main menu track.”